Dataset Summarization by K Principal Concepts: Discussion

-\textbf{Facility location optimization methods:} As explained in Sec.\ref{sec:local_relaxation}, our optimization method can be viewed as a relaxed version of the Local Search algorithm.
-We initially ignore the discrete constraint, optimize the centers locations, and then apply a "rounding" process.
-For STL10 - our smallest datasets, we were able to run the original Local Search algorithm with a single swap in each step (also known as the Portioning around Medoids algorithm or PAM).
-As can be seen in Tab.\ref{tab:pam_comparison}, PAM reaches comparable losses to our method, both methods achieve loss values that are lower than the loss with the groundtruth nouns as center ($L_{gt} = 1.48$).
-These metrics suggest that both methods can effectively optimize the objective, and differences in results are due to the stochastic nature of the methods and the fact the objective does not perfectly specify the full image classification task.
-Yet, the time complexity of PAM is significantly greater than that of our relaxed version.
+\textbf{Filtering the concept-bank.} Before running the algorithm, we filter out concepts whose ``generality'' score is above some quantile $q$, as mentioned in Sec.\ref{subsec:method:filter}.
+We show the effectiveness of our filtering method (without adapter) in Fig.~\ref{fig:quantile_unsuper}.

-It was theoretically shown that the approximation bound on the loss acieved by PAM improves as the number of swaps per-iterations $p$ is increased.
-On the other hand, the runtime complexity is exponential in $p$.
-We explored the performance of our method with all possible numbers of swap.
-Different choices of the number of swaps $p$ achieved very similar accuracy, suggesting the minima we find typically are unaffected by it.
+\textbf{Ground truth group name retrieval.} Our retrieved principal concepts are similar to, but not exactly the same as the groundtruth name (Tab.\ref{table:cifar10_nouns}).
+Our post-processing phase (Sec.\ref{sec:post_proc}) finds very similar concepts.
+Yet, different concepts (`milk float' \& and `Jowett') might be mapped into the same high-level concept (`vehicle').

-\textbf{Design choices:} In Tab.\ref{tab:cifar10_features} we compare different initialization options of our method.
-Ward's agglomerative clustering initialization is better than K-means clustering, probably as K-means tends to "get stuck" in local minima.
+\textbf{Facility location optimization methods.} As explained in Sec.\ref{sec:local_relaxation}, our optimization method can be viewed as a relaxed version of the Local Search algorithm.
+In the appendix we report metrics suggesting that both methods can effectively optimize the objective.
+Conversely, PAM is much slower than our method.
+For large dataset and larger concept-banks the time complexity of PAM is infeasible and significantly greater than that of our relaxed version.